caryhuang/synchdb/README.md

 * A java application utilizing Debezium embedded library.
 * Supports various connector implementations to replicate change data from various database types such as MySQL, Oracle, SQL Server, etc.
 * Invoked by `SynchDB Worker` to initialize Debezium embedded library and receive change data.
-* Send the change data to `SynchDB Worker` in generalized JSON format for further processeing.
+* Send the change data to `SynchDB Worker` in generalized JSON format for further processing.

 ### SynchDB Launcher
 * Responsible for creating and destroying SynchDB workers using PostgreSQL's background worker APIs.